I Ate at the Italian Restaurant Where George Santos Is Often, for Some Reason, Spending Exactly $199.99

 We decided to stick to the more standard fare.
 We started out with a radicchio and endive salad, and fried zucchini blossoms, a special.

 They came quickly.
 The salad, conveniently split into three separate portions for me and my two companions, won solid remarks from the table.
 The turgid, fried squash blossom, overfull with cheese, was slightly less celebrated, but eaten readily.
 “This is basically a mozzarella stick,” one said.
 I was pleasantly surprised.
-Two separate tables sang happy birthday.
-A clubby remix of Oasis’s Wonderwall thumped through the speakers.
+Two separate tables sang “Happy Birthday.”
+A clubby remix of Oasis’ “Wonderwall” thumped through the speakers.

 One would think a $50,000 tab would win a person a dedicated menu item, or at least an Instagram post.
 But the lack of visual evidence doesn’t mean he isn’t well-loved by the Oppedisanos, who have supported Republicans of all stripes.

 According to Daily Beast reporting, in 2009, Rocco “was stripped of his permanent resident status following a firearms and drug bust at homes belonging to Joseph Oppedisano.”
 A decade later, the Coast Guard intercepted a yacht that Rocco was sailing from the Bahamas to Florida.
 Customs and Border Patrol found 14 undocumented Chinese immigrants aboard the boat, a Bahamian national, and $200,000 in cash socked away in the vessel’s walls.
-Rocco pled guilty to smuggling and was expelled from the U.S., which still wasn’t enough to deter him from doing his part for the third district’s newest congressman.
+Rocco pleaded guilty to smuggling and was expelled from the U.S., which still wasn’t enough to deter him from doing his part for the 3rd District’s newest congressman.

 At Il Bacco, I didn’t see much décor that referenced yachts.
 But the place was festooned with model airplanes, an old-time wooden propeller, and aeronautical paraphernalia.